Elma-dev/Tacotron-TTS/README.md

 # Trump TTS Project

+**<span style="color:yellow;">Note: The `data_prep_trainig_inf.ipynb` notebook comprehensively details the entire process, including hands-on data preprocessing, analysis, and training, prior to the separation and transfer of code into individual Python (.py) files.
+Please review this notebook first for a complete understanding of the project's foundational steps.</span>**

 ## Project Overview

 This project aims to create a Text-to-Speech (TTS) model capable of generating audio in the voice of Donald Trump.
 It leverages the Coqui TTS library, specifically fine-tuning a Tacotron2 model on a dataset of Donald Trump's speeches.
 The goal is to provide a robust and customizable TTS solution for generating realistic-sounding audio.